 This category would be especially helpful in the U.S. Census, which currently does not count Americans of Middle Eastern and North African descent.
 The Federal Register has already received thousands of comments in favor of adding the classification.
-Last year, over 4,000 letters were sent through the National Network for Arab American Communities (NNAAC), in support of testing the MENA classification for possible inclusion in the 2020 U.S. Census to finally give Arab Americans and other groups their own category.
+In 2015, over 4,000 letters were sent through the National Network for Arab American Communities (NNAAC), in support of testing the MENA classification for possible inclusion in the 2020 U.S. Census to finally give Arab Americans and other groups their own category.

 NO COMMUNITY SHOULD BE INVISIBLE.